-- 3 points meeting all requirements for the 27th February deadline - 2 points meeting all requirements for the 25th March deadline - 15 points grade assigned by instructors during poster session.
+- 5 points meeting all requirements for the 1st March deadline - 15 points grade assigned by instructors during poster session.
 This portion of the grade addresses your ability to synthesize scientific studies relating to your topic accurately, and to present it and answer questions about it clearly. - 5 points comments made by students who examined your poster.
 This is the real test of how well you can communicate information to an audience.
 All peer comments will be anonymous. - 5 points your assessment of other people's posters.
 We will be looking for your ability to make thoughtful comments about ways that your peers could improve their posters. - Social grade multiplier, determined by your group collaborators.
 Each person will be asked to (confidentially) rate the relative contributions of their team members.
 Everyone will be asked whether (a) everyone contributed more-or-less equally, (b) one person did substantially more work than the others, or (c) one person did substantially less work than the others.
 Based on the responses, each person will be assigned a "multiplier grade" between 0.9 and 1.1 to adjust their score up or down based on their contribution to the project.

-This grading scheme is a bit complicated, so here is an example: Manette does a pretty good job on the first task, but the scientific article she submits is not from a peer-reviewed journal, so she gets just 2/3 points for the February assignment.
-She does better on the March deadline and misses nothing from the requirement list, so she gets both available points.
+This grading scheme is a bit complicated, so here is an example: Trina does a pretty good job on the first task, but the scientific article she submits is not from a peer-reviewed journal, so she gets just 4/5 points for the 1st March assignment.
 Her group's poster is good, but a few parts are hard to understand and her answers to questions are vague, so she gets 12/15 (one of her group-mates does better with questions and so gets 13/15).
-Other students who examined the poster are nicer than I am and found the topic interesting and easy to understand, so they all gave her 5/5.
-Manette also did a superb job of critiquing others - providing good advice on how to improve the posters, without being harsh or unpleasant.
+Other students who examined the poster are nicer than I am and found her topic interesting and easy to understand, so they all gave her 5/5.
+Trina also did a superb job of critiquing others - providing good advice on how to improve the posters, without being harsh or unpleasant.
 So, I gave her 5/5 for that.
 This gives her a total of 26/30 points.
-But, both of Manette's project collaborators recognized that she spent much of the semester drinking expensive coffee in Starbucks and chatting with friends, leaving them to do most of the work; this observation is consistent with her inability to answer questions about the work.
+But, both of Trina's project collaborators recognized that she spent much of the semester drinking expensive coffee in Starbucks, leaving them to do most of the work.
 Consequently, she got a grade multiplier of 0.9.
-To calculate the final score I multiplied the total number of points (26) by 0.9.
-Manette's final score on this portion of the class is 23.4/30 (78%, or a C+).
+To calculate her final score I multiplied her total number of points (26) by 0.9.
+Her final score on this portion of the class is 23.4/30 (78%, or a C+).
 If she had pulled her weight she'd have got a solid B.

-Plagiarism: The maximum penalty for plagiarism will be that everyone in the group gets zero for the entire assignment.
+Plagiarism: The penalty for plagiarism will be that everyone in the group gets zero for the entire assignment.
 Consequently, you are all responsible for ensuring that your poster does not plagiarize the work of others.
-For my definition of plagiarism, which is the one that will be applied to this assignment, please see my grading policies and the document on plagiarism on the course web site.
-Note that the poster should not include any quotations (see plagiarism document for more details).
+For my definition of plagiarism, which is the one that will be applied to this assignment, please see my grading policies.